rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-sql-elastic-pools.md

                     .apply();
 ```

-Review the [DTUs and eDTUs documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-what-is-a-dtu) to learn more about allocating resources in a service tier to multiple databases.
+Review the [DTUs and eDTUs documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-what-is-a-dtu) to learn about allocating resources in a service tier to multiple databases.

-### Create a new database and add it to an elastic pool
+## Create a new database and add it to an elastic pool

 ```java
 // update the elasticPool object with the newly created SqlDatabase